zeGolem/zwm/README.md

 ### Dependencies

-For now I'm only using Xlib in the code, and Xephyr as an emulator to test.
+For now I'm only using XCB and XCB Cursors in the code, and Xephyr as an emulator to test.
 You will also need make and g++ to build it.

 ### Get running